Quasinormal modes of a semi-holographic black brane and thermalization: Conclusions and outlook

 We would also like to investigate whether the usual effective metric and scalar couplings of semi-holography \cite{Banerjee:2017ozx,Kurkela:2018dku} have similar features to the simple linear inter-system coupling described here.
 The numerical simulations done earlier demonstrate similar slow irreversible transfer of energy to the black brane \cite{Ecker:2018ucc} and could be indeed related to weak breaking of global symmetries via non-linearities.

-\acknowledgments{ It is a pleasure to thank Matteo Baggioli and Christian Ecker for helpful discussions, and Matteo Baggioli and Blaise Gout\'{e}raux for comments on the manuscript.
-AM was supported by the Ramanujan Fellowship grant and the Early Career Research award of the Science and Engineering Board (SERB) of the Department of Science and Technology (DST) of India, and also the new faculty seed grant and the Center of Excellence initiative of IIT Madras.
+\acknowledgments{ It is a pleasure to thank Matteo Baggioli and Christian Ecker for helpful discussions, and Matteo Baggioli and Blaise Gout\'{e}raux for comments on the manuscript. {The numerical simulation used in Section \ref{Sec:Nonlinear} for the full non-linear dynamics of the semi-holographic model was building on code developed by Christian Ecker in our previous joint work \cite{Ecker:2018ucc} and we are grateful to him for providing helpful insights.} AM was supported by the Ramanujan Fellowship grant and the Early Career Research award of the Science and Engineering Board (SERB) of the Department of Science and Technology (DST) of India, IFCPAR/CEFIPRA grant no 6304-3 and also the new faculty seed grant and the Center of Excellence initiative of IIT Madras.
 AS is supported by the Austrian Science Fund (FWF), project no. J4406.
 This research was supported in part by the International Centre for Theoretical Sciences (ICTS) for the online program - Extreme Nonequilibrium QCD (code: ICTS/ExNeqQCD2020/10). }